Vita3K/Vita3K/building.md

   ```
   This example will generate a Xcode project inside a folder called `build/macos-xcode`.

-- Open Xcode project `vita3k.xcodeproj` generated in `build/macos-xcode` directory.
+- Open Xcode project `RPCSV.xcodeproj` generated in `build/macos-xcode` directory.

-- When prompted to create schemes, create one for the `vita3k` target only.
+- When prompted to create schemes, create one for the `RPCSV` target only.
 The project builds many targets, so it will make your life easier if you create schemes as needed.

 - Build the project using the Xcode UI.
 If needed, the build process can be invoked as well the same way as with the other platforms using a terminal:
   ```sh